Pizza Ovens | (800) 407-5119 | Info@fornobravo.com

 • 1 part fireclay

 Still, fireclay mortar is less heat resilient and thermally conductive than a true refractory mortar.
-If you are building a commercial oven, or simply want to "go the extra yard," but do not want to use RefMix, you can make your own refractory mortar with Calcium Aluminate.
+If you are building a commercial oven, or simply want to “go the extra yard,” but do not want to purchase Forno Bravo’s Calcium Aluminate mortar, you can make your own calcium aluminate refractory mortar on site.

 First, a word of caution.
 Working with calcium aluminate can be challenging.
-If you get the mix, or water wrong, it won't set correctly.
+If you get the mix or water wrong, it won’t set correctly.
 It partially sets very quickly, and you cannot re-hydrate it, so you have to mix it and use it in small batches.
-Still, if you are trying to save money and want or need the heat resilience, heat conductivity and longevity of a true aluminate mortar, it works.
+If you are working on a hot day, you may want to use chilled water with the mix to help stretch your working time a bit.
+Still, if you are trying to save money, and want or need the heat resilience, heat conductivity, and longevity of a true aluminate mortar, this formula will work.

 • 1 part Calcium Aluminate